 Section 6(2) deals with applications of persons “married to a British Citizen”.
 The required residence period is 270 days, with the references to 5 years replaced by 3 years, in sub-paragraphs 9 (a) and (b).

 The restrictions at section 3(c) is lifted, so that there is no requirement to be free from immigration control (i.e to have indefinite leave to remain) for 12 months prior to the date of application, with the practical consequence that a spouse can apply from the grant of indefinite leave to remain without waiting a further 1 year.

-Further, there is no legal requirement to make the United Kingdom their permanent home, though spouses must consider the requirement of good character, English Language proficiency have the requisites knowledge of life in the United Kingdom.
+Further, there is no legal requirement to make the United Kingdom their permanent home, though spouses must consider the requirement of good character.
+English Language proficiency have the requisite knowledge of life in the United Kingdom.
 To understand which path you can apply under, please do not hesitate to contact us.